rcullito/riaktor/README.md

   allow streaming version for bucket and keys, take advantage of bookmarked rest api page

   look into what appropriate jshint options should be in .jshintrc

+  upgrade version of mocha to get better diff

+  when making nock requests you have to specify the content type as application json